-The objectives of the international service internship are many, and you will certainly have your own personal goals for the experience.
-A main objective, however, is to help you develop transferable skills, including general professional skills and skills that increase cultural competence.
+Every student will have personal goals for their experience, but a key objective any international service internship is to help you develop transferable skills, including general professional skills and =cultural competence.
 Unlike specific vocational skills, transferable skills are those that can be transported from one context to another and one field to another.
-Examples of such skills include professional interaction; negotiating meaning; cultural flexibility; and computer, business writing, and research skills.
+Examples include professional interaction; negotiating meaning; cultural flexibility; and computer, business writing, and research skills.
 Building these skills in an international and multi-cultural environment will add a crucial dimension to your post-graduation résumé.
 Success in the international internship and in the overall study abroad experience is heavily dependent upon your ability to manage your expectations and keep a handle on this main objective.
 Previous FIE interns have cited independence, adaptability, and confidence as most important skills they gained through their FIE internship.

-In addition, your international internship can help you to define what you hope to do with your future.
+In addition, your international internship can help you define or refine what you hope to do with your future.
 Some interns learn from their time in London that the area in which they have been working is not something they wish to do as a profession.
-This does not mean they have had a negative experience.
-Rather, they have learned about where they wish to take their career.
+This does not mean they have had a negative experience but rather they have learned about where they wish to take their career.
 Some of the best experiences can be appreciated in hindsight and this is often true of an international internship.

 Finally, gaining work experience prior to graduation will enhance your employability.
-An international internship is a different cultural experience and one that will make you stand out and impress prospective employers.
+An international internship is a unique cultural experience which will help you stand out and impress prospective employers.

 The most important qualities of any study abroad student are flexibility, open-mindedness, a positive attitude, a sense of humor, and a willingness to adapt to difficult, unfamiliar and challenging situations.
 The need for these qualities intensifies if a student accepts the challenge of engaging in an international internship: not only will you be required to live and study in another culture, but to work as well.